Shubhamtest96/automation/README.md

 # automation
-my work on automation code
+my work on automation and java